 Obviously, I needed a case for this build.
 And so my choice was E-Shield from DeepCool.
 Recently I’ve made an unboxing video of this case since it’s one of the best-tempered glass choices you can have for around 30 euros or 35 us dollars.

 And here I’ve listed all the parts with prices I’ve managed to get.
 I just didn’t include 6 led fans into the final price.
 Since it’s completely not necessary to spend another $27 on fans.
 And it’s quite a bit of the overkill for such a budget build.
 Even though one fan costs only around 4.5 dollars, you could easily stick to one included case fan or add one more at most.
 But I had these fans lying around and wanted to make it with a little blink.
 Well, I hope I’ve managed to do that.

 Let’s switch to some benchmarks.
-Just to remind, I will be comparing my $200 budget Gaming PC Build in some of the games with a 110 and 130 us dollars builds I did previously.
-All builds are basically the same specs meaning i5-2400, h61 motherboard, 8 GB of ddr3 ram and 120 GB SSD.
-The only difference is a graphics card I’m using in each of the builds.
-The cheapest pc got a GTX 650. $130 bucks pc got GTX 650 Ti and $200 build is using one of the best value for the money video cards RX 570.
+Just to remind you, I will be comparing my $200 budget Gaming PC Build in some of the games with the $110 and $130 builds I did previously.
+All builds are basically the same specs meaning i5-2400, h61 motherboard, 8 GB of ddr3 ram, and 120 GB SSD.
+The only difference is the graphics card I’m using in each of the builds.
+The cheapest $110 pc got a GTX 650. $130 pc got GTX 650 Ti and $200 build is using one of the best value for the money video cards RX 570.

 Regarding benchmarks, I’m using the same settings in all the esports titles so it would be a fair comparison.
 Though on a $200 bucks build you can definitely play around with much higher game settings and still get a decent fps.